Plesiosaurus: Limbs

 The shoulder girdle is only partly known but appears to be typical for plesiosaurs.
 It includes fused clavicles at the anterior end, scapulae (shoulder blades), and large coracoids.
 The scapulae and coracoids both contribute to the glenoids (arm sockets).
 A pair of oval holes called pectoral fenestrae are found midway along the scapular/coracoid contacts.
 The forelimbs are elongate and relatively narrow compared to those of most plesiosaurs.
 The humerus (upper arm bone) has distinctive curvature, which appears to be a retained primitive feature among sauropterygians.
 Mature Plesiosaurus also have a distinctive groove along the ventral surface of the humerus.
 The forearm includes a flat, broad, crescent-shaped ulna and a "robust and pillar-like" radius.
 The wrist includes six bones.
 The hand paddle has five digits; the phalangeal formula is uncertain, but the count for one large individual, from "thumb" to fifth "finger", is 4-8-9-8-6.

-The pelvis includes equant pubic bones, ischia, and blade-shaped ilia connecting the pelvis to the vertebral column.
+The pelvis includes closely equant pubic bones, ischia, and blade-shaped ilia connecting the pelvis to the vertebral column.
 The acetabulum is formed by surfaces on the pubic bones and ischia.
 Similar to the pectoral girdle, there is a pair of holes between the ischia and pubic bones.
 The hindlimbs are long and narrow, and in adults, they are much smaller than the forelimbs.
 The thigh bones are straight.
 The lower hindlimb includes two roughly equal-sized bones, the robust tibia and the semilunate-shaped fibula.
 There are six bones in the ankle.
 The foot paddle includes five digits.
 Like the hand, the phalangeal formula is uncertain, but is at least 3-7-9-8-7 from innermost to outer "toe".